Social Justice in Action

 - Helping needy elementary-age school students by donating to the Vancouver Board of Education’s Indigenous Programs Department.

 We invite everyone to participate with us.
-Call the Church Office 604-224-4388 to speak with a member of the committee.
+Call the Church Office 604-224-4388 to obtain more information.

 For over 15 years, West Point Grey United Church has committed to providing a minimum of 3,000 pairs of new socks to the Footcare Program at First United Mission in the Downtown East Side of Vancouver.
 Good foot care is essential, particularly to those living on the streets.
 Please help by bringing new warm socks for men or women to the church office or by making a donation to the WPG Sock Fund using the Give button.
 Tax receipts are available for donations of $10 or more.